Cuernavaca Municipality: Carolina

-Víctor Manuel Saucedo Perdomo, local deputy and Secretary General of the Government.

 Centenario

 Colonia Centenario, located in the north of Cuernavaca, is the home of Centenario Stadium on University Avenue.
 The Pumas Morelos played at Centarario Stadium in 2013, which holds 14,800 spectators.
 The stadium opened in 1969, and the sports complex includes a soccer field, athletic track, fronton court, gymnasium, weight room, softball fields, and five multi-use courts for tennis, basketball, volleyball, and fast football.

 Chapultepec

 Colonia Chapultepec is a residential and commercial community south of Avenida Plan de Ayala in eastern Cuernavaca, three km from the center of the city.
 The 12.844 ha Parque Estatal Urbano Barranca de Chapultepec (founded 1931), with its crystal-clear waters, 250-year-old Montezuma cypress trees, aviary, planitarium, petting zoo, and artificial lake is located in the community.

 Juan Alexis Dubernard Chauveau (b.
-September 23, 1923 in Coyoacán, Distrito Federal) was an engineer who founded the ″Textiles Morelos″ factory on San Juan Street in 1947.
+September 23, 1923 in Coyoacán, Distrito Federal) was an engineer who founded the "Textiles Morelos" factory on San Juan Street in 1947.
 At its height it had 1,900 employees.
 The Chapultepec factory was closed in 1997 and the property has been converted into a housing development.
 Dubernard was also known as a historian; as a businessman he founded other factories, the John F. Kennedy middle school across from the Chapultepec factory, as well as several neighborhoods in the city.

-There are three higher education institutions in Chapultepec: ″Escuela Tecnica Profesional Juventud Femenina″ (a technical school for beauticians), Florence Nightingale School of Nursing of the Mexican Red Cross, and ″Escuela Nacional de Técnicos en Urgencias Médicas″.
-There are two hospitals: IMSS Regional General Hospital No.1 and Hospital Morelos. ″Bodega Aurrera Cuernavaca la Luna″ (a supermarket in Plaza Chapultepec) is the largest commercial enterprise.
+There are three higher education institutions in Chapultepec: "Escuela Tecnica Profesional Juventud Femenina" (a technical school for beauticians), Florence Nightingale School of Nursing of the Mexican Red Cross, and "Escuela Nacional de Técnicos en Urgencias Médicas".
+There are two hospitals: IMSS Regional General Hospital No.1 and Hospital Morelos.
+"Bodega Aurrera Cuernavaca la Luna" (a supermarket in Plaza Chapultepec) is the largest commercial enterprise.